DBS checks for activity clubs: an essential part of safeguarding

 What checks can other employees have?

-If your activity club has employees or volunteers who won’t be engaging in regulated activity or working in a specified establishment, you can request a basic criminal record check for them.
+If your activity club has employees or volunteers who won’t be engaging in regulated activity or working in a specified establishment, you can ask them to apply for a Basic DBS Check on themselves.

 How to request DBS checks for activity clubs